jgreitemann/vec/README.md

  * much faster for physical dimensions (N=2, 3) than `std::valarray` (break-even dimension is somewhere between N=10 and 20 on my system),
  * linear operations, dot product via operator overloading
  * cross product as a template specialization for `vec<3,T>`,
+ * `vec<N,T>`s of different data types `T` may be added, dotted, crossed, etc. if the underlying types support the corresponding arithmetic operations,
+ * supports automatic implicit conversion with respect to data type for non-template function calls,
  * complex number-aware: conjugation in apropriate places using type traits,
  * provides `Vec::is_complex<T>` type trait for external use,
  * modulo operation for real integral and floating point (sic!) types: useful e.g. in Umklapp scattering